Lungfish: Extant lungfish

 The Queensland lungfish, Neoceratodus forsteri, is endemic to Australia.
 Fossil records of this group date back 380 million years, around the time when the higher vertebrate classes were beginning to evolve.
 Fossils of lungfish belonging to the genus Neoceratodus have been uncovered in northern New South Wales, indicating that the Queensland lungfish has existed in Australia for at least 100 million years, making it a living fossil and one of the oldest living vertebrate genera on the planet.
 It is the most primitive surviving member of the ancient air-breathing lungfish (Dipnoi) lineages.
 The five other freshwater lungfish species, four in Africa and one in South America, are very different morphologically to N. forsteri.
 The Queensland lungfish can live for several days out of the water if it is kept moist, but will not survive total water depletion, unlike its African counterparts.

 The South American lungfish, Lepidosiren paradoxa, is the single species of lungfish found in swamps and slow-moving waters of the Amazon, Paraguay, and lower Paraná River basins in South America.
 Notable as an obligate air-breather, it is the sole member of its family native to the Americas.
-Relatively little is known about the South American lungfish, or scaly salamander-fish.
+Relatively little is known about the South American lungfish.
 When immature it is spotted with gold on a black background.
 In the adult this fades to a brown or gray color.
 Its tooth-bearing premaxillary and maxillary bones are fused like other lungfish.
 South American lungfishes also share an autostylic jaw suspension (where the palatoquadrate is fused to the cranium) and powerful adductor jaw muscles with the extant lungfish (Dipnoi).
 Like the African lungfishes, this species has an elongate, almost eel-like body.
 It may reach a length of 125 cm.
 The pectoral fins are thin and threadlike, while the pelvic fins are somewhat larger, and set far back.
 The fins are connected to the shoulder by a single bone, which is a marked difference from most fish, whose fins usually have at least four bones at their base; and a marked similarity with nearly all land-dwelling vertebrates.
-The gills are greatly reduced and essentially non-functional in the adults.
+They have the lowest aquatic respiration of all extant lungfish species, and their gills are greatly reduced and essentially non-functional in the adults.